DanielLMcGuire/XboxSeries/README.md

 ### Approach

 Access was established via the documented Dev Mode SSH interface.
 The NTFS junction technique (Section 1.2) extended read access from the `D:\DevelopmentFiles` scratch space to the full `C:\` system volume and all additional letter volumes.
 All analysis was read-only; no system settings were modified (`WdConfig.exe set` was not used).
-Xbox can run standard x86\_64 Windows console binaries directly via the SSH shell, which was used to run analysis tooling locally.
+Xbox can run standard x86_64 Windows console binaries (compiled with /MT) directly via the SSH shell, which was used to run analysis tooling locally.

 Kernel dumps were not available: the `NoKernelDumps` Device Portal restriction blocks them on retail dev mode.
 User-mode live process dumps were available and used where relevant.